Guidelines and FAQs

 When to apply

-Applications for timely help can be made shortly after release from prison or other sentence by the Probation Service and other social welfare agencies.
+Applications for timely help can be made as soon as possible after release from prison or other sentence, or when a funding need subsequently arises whilst under the supervision of the Probation Service or other social welfare agency.

 The Fund immediately evaluates applications, and grant money for the successful applicant is handled by the recommending Service only.